chuanconggao/extratools/docs/functions/seqtools.md

 - where `n` is specified by `numgrams`.

 !!! tip
-    There are many publicily available pre-trained `n`-grams models on text.
+    There are many publicly available pre-trained `n`-grams models on text.

 ``` python
 gs = gramstats([